 US judge limits access to abortion pills

-The future of abortion access in the United States is uncertain after a US District Judge blocked the FDA’s approval of mifepristone, one of the two medications used in a medication abortion.
+In April of 2023, the future of abortion access in the United States became uncertain after a US District Judge blocked the FDA’s approval of mifepristone, one of the two medications used in a medication abortion.

 A competing ruling, in Washington State, ordered the FDA to maintain the status quo on mifepristone in 17 states.
 The case is likely to reach the Supreme Court.